mithril-security/blindai/README.md

 | M5 network           | 1D CNN        | https://arxiv.org/pdf/1610.00087.pdf                          | Speaker recognition                     | To be announced                                                                                                                       | To be announced                                                                                      | To be announced     | To be announced                 |                                                                                  |

 We will publish soon the scripts to run the benchmarks.

+## :page_facing_up: Documentation

+To learn more about our project, do not hesitate to read our [documentation](https://docs.mithrilsecurity.io/).

 ## :white_check_mark: What you can do with BlindAI